khodizoda/42_ft_server/README.md

 # [42_ft_server](https://cdn.intra.42.fr/pdf/pdf/10332/en.subject.pdf)
 42_Project: ft_server (new curriculum).
 The aim of the project is to learn automation, the "docker" technology and use it to install a complete web server.
 This server will run multiples services: Wordpress, phpMyAdmin, and a SQL database.
-Status: work_in_progress

 ## Usage